Special prosecutor to examine allegations against FIFA boss, Swiss Attorney General

 The investigations against Swiss-based FIFA involve allegations of breach of trust, fraud, embezzlement and money laundering.
 Lauber's office is conducting around 25 criminal investigations alongside 15 foreign law enforcement agencies.

+A fourth criminal complaint has been filed, the watchdog said.
+No details of the complaints have been released.

-(Reporting by Brenna Hughes Neghaiwi and Mike Shields Editing by Mark Heinrich)
+(Reporting by Brenna Hughes Neghaiwi and Mike Shields Editing by Mark Heinrich and Angus MacSwan)

 ((brenna.neghaiwi@thomsonreuters.com; +41 58 306 77 35;))